isauraAlmar/Personal/README.md

 ### RELATIONAL vs NoSQL

 #### Limitations of Relational Databases
-Nowadays the amount of data that needs to store and the process has been increasing in big quantities.
-The way of supporting large numbers of users from companies like Google, Facebook, Amazon, etc. were much different than from supporting much smaller numbers of business users.
-The way to scale the amount of that in the pass was by Scale up (upgraded with more CPUs, additional memory, or faster storage devices).
-Scaling up is always a cost concern, and you always are restricted for the hardware capacity.
-Another option is to use multiple servers but managing a relational DB using different servers increase the complexity and the difficulty
+Nowadays the amount of data that needs to store and the process has been increasing in big quantities,and with it new terms have come as "BIG DATA", "internet of things" or "Analitics.
+The way of supporting large numbers of users from companies like Google, Facebook, Amazon, etc. change the way of managing data than smaller numbers of business users.

 Web applications serving tens of thousands or more users were difficult to implement with relational databases.
 Four characteristics of data management systems that are particularly important for large-scale    data management tasks are:

-* Scalability

-* Cost

-* Flexibility
+* Scalability: The way to scale the amount of that in the pass was by Scale up (upgraded with more CPUs, additional memory, or faster storage devices).
+Scaling up is always a cost concern, and you always are restricted for the hardware capacity.
+Another option is to use multiple servers but managing a relational DB using different servers increase the complexity and the difficulty.

+* Cost: Upgrading with better hardward always have a huge impac of cost bea

-* Availability
+* Flexibility:

+* Availability: Being able to quering is one of the big problems when you have milions of users accesisng the information at almost the same time from anywhere in the worl.
+Definaitly we need to enshure that the database have the way to enhure the datta when there is infraestructure problems, or system errors.
+With Relational Databases is not a easy problem to solve, it can become a very cmplicate problem when maximizes the availability is needed.

+#### NoSQL

+The idea of the NoSQL database is to solve the problems that the tipical relational database have.
+A good definition for a NoSQL is a variety of different database tecnologies that are being non-relational as we mantione before that is one of the problems that we are having with very larg amount of Data, it is also distributed meaning that ther can they can be vinculate to multiple processors.
+An other catacheristics of the NoSQL is that they have to be horizontally scalable, that means that we can increase the number of the nodes,  and not having to scale verticly, incrise the sise of the node.

+!!DRAW OF VERTICAL AN HORITZONTAL scaling.

+When we talck about big data we have 4 dimentions or the 4 V: Volume, Variety, Varacity and Velocity. (!!!
+EXPLAIN IT MORE)

-#### NoSQL types
+#### Types of NoSQL

 * Column Families:

 Advantages